KetchuppOfficial/Red_Black_Tree/README.md

 If --target option is omitted, all targets will be built.

+I strongly suggest to build the project in *Release* mode.
+That is because all function that somehow affect the structure of the tree contain checking whether the invariants have been violated.
+Such checking takes much time.

 ## How to run unit tests
 ```bash
 ctest --test-dir build